fluentglobe/game-prototype/connect-dots/README.md

 | order      | 'increasing' / 'decreasing' / 'random'                                |
 | demo       | Boolean, If true the game is run without waiting for the user.        |

+### Implementation

+This must be implemented as a Phaser state.